robot-com/oss/packages/reliable-backend-framework/README.md

 ### What is RBF?

 The Reliable Backend Framework (RBF) is a TypeScript framework for building robust, scalable, and fault-tolerant server-side applications.
-It is designed around a core set of primitives (**Mutations**, **Queries**, and **Queues**) that ensure data consistency and operational reliability, even in distributed environments.
+It is designed around a core set of primitives (**Mutations**, **Queries**, **Queues**, and **Middleware**) that ensure data consistency and operational reliability, even in distributed environments.

 By leveraging PostgreSQL for transactional integrity and NATS for message passing, RBF provides a simple yet powerful abstraction for complex backend logic.